Shopify/bootsnap/README.md

 - `DISABLE_BOOTSNAP_LOAD_PATH_CACHE` allows to disable load path caching.
 - `DISABLE_BOOTSNAP_COMPILE_CACHE` allows to disable ISeq and YAML caches.
 - `BOOTSNAP_LOG` configure bootsnap to log all caches misses to STDERR.
+- `BOOTSNAP_IGNORE_DIRECTORIES` a comma separated list of directories that shouldn't be scanned.
+  Useful when you have large directories of non-ruby files inside `$LOAD_PATH`.
+  It default to ignore any directory named `node_modules`.

 ### Environments